1. Tutorial

 post2 = LinkPost(title='MongoEngine Documentation', author=ross)

-post2.link_url = 'http://docs.mongoengine.com/'
+post2.link_url = 'http://docs.mongoengine.org/'

 post2.tags = ['mongoengine']